Partial-Transformations/cake-metrics/README.md

 URL: partialtransformations.com

 # SUMMARY
 Cake Metrics is a toolset/framework for creating honeypot data sets.
 Blue Teams would maintain this as a component of their CI/CD and/or IT Security Tooling.
-Leveraging the traits of existing breeched data to create training sets that can be ingested by OpenAI to increase the deception of the honey pot.
+Leveraging the traits of existing breached data to create training sets that can be ingested by OpenAI to increase the deception of the honey pot.
 Additionally, the potential to increase deception through the use of AI has other use-cases, like obfascation, we intend to explore.

 # HYPOTHESES
 The concept of a honey pot within the context of Cybersecurity is not new, however, because the cost of creating sudo-realistic honey pots is high, honey pots rarely see deployment- We posit that ML/AI could be applied to the creation of both honey pot training data as well as the honey pot data sets themselves, reducing the resources (time & cost), and increasing their level of deception.
 Blue Teams could buy themsevles time or trick attackers by deploying realistic AI generated honeypot data sets.